fallen-icarus/cardano-loans/README.md

 trivial for lenders to look up the current state of the loan stored with the Lock NFT since it will have the same name as the Key NFT.

-### Five Aiken Smart Contracts
+### Six Aiken Smart Contracts

-Due to the amount of logic required for this protocol and the desire to minimize the impact from redundant executions, this protocol uses 5 separate smart contracts; *not all of them are required with each transaction*.
+Due to the amount of logic required for this protocol and the desire to minimize the impact from redundant executions, this protocol uses 6 separate smart contracts; *not all of them are required with each transaction*.
 Each smart contract is dedicated to a specific purpose.
 As a consequence of this, there are actually two separate minting policies for beacons tokens: one for negotiation phase beacons and one for active phase beacons.
-Most user actions only required 2 of the 5 contracts in a single transaction.
-The most that is ever needed is 3 out of the 5 contracts.
+Most user actions only required 2 of the 6 contracts in a single transaction.
+The most that is ever needed is 3 out of the 6 contracts.
 However, since these scripts can be used as reference scripts, there is still plenty of room for DApp composability.

 - *Negotiation Smart Contract* - this smart contract is in charge of minting/burning beacons for the